antvis/G6/examples/interaction/label/index.en.md

 In some scenario, labels and background need to be updated by interaction.
 The following demos show the implementation.

-For more information about properties of label, please refre to [Text API](/en/docs/api/properties/TextProperties).
+For more information about properties of label, please refre to [Label on the Node](/en/docs/manual/middle/elements/nodes/defaultNode/#label-and-labelcfg) and [Label on the Edge](/en/docs/manual/middle/elements/edges/defaultEdge/#label-and-labelcfg).